Allocation of hosts

 Events 4 years in advance

 1. Four years in advance is the first opportunity to tender for a championship.
-Tenders should be received by the 1st of October for events four years in the future – for example by 1st October 2019 for a 2023 event.
-Tenders received will be published on the ESF website.
+Tenders should be received by the 1st of October for events four years in the future – for example by 1st October 2021 for a 2025 event.
+Tenders confirmed will be published on the ESF website.

 2. The ESF Board (with advice from ESF Director of Championships Committee) will initially scrutinise any tenders received to check all essential criteria are adequately covered, and as required will appoint an Event Director to carry out an inspection visit and present his/her inspection report

 3. By March of the following year, the Board will have reviewed all tenders and inspection reports to make a decision(s) according to the following options: